What happens when you are stressed?

 - Take good care of yourself.
 Get plenty of rest.
 Eat well.
 Don't

 thinking.
 When you find yourself starting to worry, try to stop the thoughts.

-Work on letting go of things you cannot change.
+Or write down your worries and work on letting go of things you cannot change.
 Learn to say "no."

 - Speak up.
 Not being able to talk about your needs and concerns